1. CloverDX Designer tutorial

 ctg 1110

 Figure 30.
-Refreshing the output folder
+The output folder with

 Double click the file to open it with an appropriate spreadsheet editor.